Wednesday, 18 June 2025

 This is the desk this morning.
 I have to admit that there's not been a lot going on, Not here in the craftroom and not out in the garden either.
 It was all going so well too!
 Anyway, yesterday was my kid brother's birthday.
 Looking for pics of him had me dashing down the proverbial rabbit hole.
 There's nothing quite like a sibling's birthday to make me nostalgic for the 'good old days' when we were young and the world was, well, different!

-While I'm showing what's actually on my desk, I think I should reveal what there is to the right of the it.
+While I'm showing what's actually on my desk, I think I should reveal what there is to the right of it.
 Stuff, of course.
 Paper kits, stencils, Nuvo drops, a basket of small paper punches, the guillotine, more scrappy stash, sketches, rulers and an essential, the TV remote control.
 There's more underneath.
 Carefully horded embellishments and the basket of punches is perched on top of a box of old photographs.
 Family history that I'm trying to record for posterity or, if not that, for my very interested granddaughter,

 09/2025 - Movie News